 By now, you have probably heard of electronic health records (EHRs).
 But you might still be wondering what exactly they do and if they are right for you.
-EHR software provides tools that enable staff members at long term care facilities to document important patient and resident information, monitor their progress, and communicate with other healthcare providers about treatment plans.
-Successfully implementing an EHR system will help achieve sustainable outcomes in the clinical care, efficiency, safety, and cost-effectiveness for your facility.
+Long term care software provides tools that enable staff members at long term care facilities to document important patient and resident information, monitor their progress, and communicate with other healthcare providers about treatment plans.
+Successfully implementing a nursing home software system will help achieve sustainable outcomes in the clinical care, efficiency, safety, and cost-effectiveness for your facility.

 In this article we give an overview of EHR and discuss some of its benefits.
 We will also share tips for implementing an electronic documentation system at your facility from two experts: Charles Oliver, Director of Customer Success at Experience Care, and Ayisha Bradley, the Director of Informatics at Care Centers.
 Oliver and Bradley were recently featured on the LTC Heroes podcast with Peter Murphy Lewis.
 You can listen to their discussion below:

 An Electronic Health Record (EHR) is a computer-based system that provides electronic financial, clinical and demographic documentation of patient care.
 The records can be accessed by authorized healthcare providers, at any time and from anywhere in the world.
 They can also be shared with patients and families to facilitate communication between the parties.

 According to the Office of the National Coordinator for Health Information Technology, there has been a rapid rise of euse in the United States recently, with over 80% of hospitals using EHRs in 2015 compared to less than 10% in 2008.